Master of MusicThe study

 Study plan and Midterm

-During the first few weeks, you’ll write up a study plan that fits with what you want to achieve, with help from a study coach and your main-subject teacher.
-You’ll also take group classes to learn from your fellow students.
+During the first few weeks, you write up a study plan that fits with your personal learning goals, with help from a study coach and your principal teacher.
+You also attend group classes to learn from your fellow students.

 Artistic Development

-Every week you'll have a 75-minute lesson.
-Depending on your profile, you'll develop enhanced (instumental, vocal, creative) competences or a combination with expanded (technological, entrepreneurial, productional, educational) competences.
-You'll discuss the realization of your artistic plan and what your final performance will look like with your main-subject teacher.
-Additionally you can choose a accompaniment, correppetition, or a secondary subject that helps your with your artistic development.
+Every week, you have a 75-minute lesson.
+Depending on your profile, you develop enhanced (instumental, vocal, creative) competencies or a combination with expanded (technological, entrepreneurial, productional, educational) competencies.
+You and your principal teacher together discuss the realisation of your artistic plan and what your final performance will be like.
+Additionally, you can choose a supporting extra module, correppetition, or an elective module that supports your artistic development.

 Practical Project

-An internship at a production company, educational institution, booking agency or a (learning or playing) orchestra such as Phion, Orchestra of Gelderland and Overijssel – during your practical training you can do any of these.
+An internship at a production company, educational institution, booking agency or a (learning or playing) orchestra such as Phion: it's just a few of the many options during for your practical project.
 Internships are the way to find out whether these jobs and skills are a good fit with you.
-You’ll write up a project plan, and after the project you’ll round it off by writing an evaluation and reflecting on what you’ve learned.
+You start by writing a project plan, and upon completion of your project, you write an evaluation and reflection.

 Elective courses, ensemble playing and projects